 The process of creating a recording is complex and iterative, with many production stages between capturing sound and releasing a finished recording.
 Every stage in this cycle can lead to new audio creations, be they a new composition, a new guitar track, a new mix, etc. In each of these “studio events”, there are a number of metadata elements that may be important to capture.
 Who performed which musical work?
 Who played which instrument?
 When and where was this performance recorded?
 Who was the sound engineer?
 Which recording components (or, in studio parlance: tracks) were used to create a specific mix?
 And which sections of these recording components have ultimately been used?
 These pieces of information are valuable for many reasons, such as attributing credits, ensuring that royalties reach the correct people and facilitating subsequent studio sessions.
 In addition, providing richer data to retailers for discovery and marketing helps increase audiences and thus the revenue generated.

 What is RIN?

-The first public release had now been released; you can find full details on the DDEX Knowlesge Base.
+RIN was released publicly in October of 2016.
+You can find full details on the DDEX Knowlesge Base.
 DDEX continues to engage with the community to make sure RIN meets all requirements.